PasqualeMainolfi/CoursesHub/COURSES/COME06/SystemsTechnologiesApplicationsProgrammingLanguagesForMultimedia/SYLLABUS_AND_TOOLS.md

    - Create multimedia projects that leverage the MIDI protocol and OSC to control sounds, lights, or other interactive elements.

 6. Create interactive and innovative multimedia projects, integrating different programming languages and AI techniques learned during the course:
-   - Develop multimedia projects that combine interactivity, graphics, sound, and artificial intelligence.
+   - Develop multimedia projects that combine interactivity, graphics, sound, artificial intelligence, and sensor technologies.
    - Utilize programming languages and techniques learned to create engaging and innovative multimedia experiences.
    - Explore creative approaches and experimentation to create unique multimedia projects.